ska-sa/katgpucbf/doc/vgpu.design.rst

 than bursts with gaps between.
 On the receive side that happens naturally due to spead2's design, with a separate thread handling reception of packets and assembly into chunks.
-On the send side the overlap is created by the :class:`.AsNumpy` class, which proactively starts transferring chunks from upstream before they are requested.
+On the send side the overlap is created by the :class:`~katcbf_vlbi_resample.cupy_bridge.AsNumpy` class, which proactively starts transferring chunks from upstream before they are requested.

 .. [#] There is no need to do so, because the data rates are quite low and so